Political Science 1100

 Americans expect a lot out of their governments.
-They expect it to keep the economy running smoothly, to protect the nation from foreign threats, to help recover from natural disasters, to ensure that people are treated fairly, and to make certain that we have quality healthcare and education, a clean environment, and good roads, among other things.
-We also expect government officials to listen to us and care about our complaints.
-Yet we disagree about what problems government should help solve, and how government should help solve them.
+They expect these governments to keep the economy running smoothly, to protect the nation from foreign threats, to help them recover from natural disasters, to ensure that people are treated fairly, and to make certain that we have quality healthcare and education, a clean environment, and good roads, among other things.
+They also expect government officials to listen to them and care about their problems.
+Yet we disagree about what problems government should help solve, and how government should help solve these problems.

-This course aims to provide a fair-minded and thoughtful description of the way American government works, the reasons that it works the way it does, and the challenge of governing America in the twenty-first century.
-We will closely track the 2014 elections for Congress and state government.
+This course aims to provide a fair-minded and thoughtful understanding of why American government works the way it does, and the challenge of governing the United States in the twenty-first century.
+We will closely track the new 114th Congress, the seventh year of President Obama’s term, key decisions of the courts, and the actions of Missouri and other states.
 We will examine the United States Constitution; rights and liberties; participation in politics; political parties, elections, interest groups and the media; Congress, the presidency, and the courts; and the ways that American government has addressed problems like slow economy, immigration, social welfare and globalization.

 Our Contract.
 By enrolling in this course, you and I have made a contract with each other. l'll work hard to be prepared, enthusiastic, fair and respectful of every student and their opinions.
 I'll be accessible and try my best to return graded materials after no more than a week.
 By enrolling in the class, you've agreed to (1) attend every class, (2) to participate by asking questions and joining in class discussions, and (3) reading the assigned material and completing written assignments on time.
 You are paying for and receiving a University of Missouri class.
 Of all the consumer purchases you make, don't let your University of Missouri education be the one expensive purchase where you expect less for your money.

 2. WHAT TEXTS ARE REQUIRED?